ThreatSync Best Practices

 This policy automatically isolates from the network any devices affected by incidents with a score of 7 or higher to prevent the spread of the threat.
 This enables you to analyze isolated devices and investigate incident details.
 For more information, go to Review Incident Details.

-Default Archive Automation Policy
+Default Close Automation Policy

-To reduce the number of low-risk incidents in the incident list so you can focus on higher risk incidents, we recommend you enable the default archive automation policy that applies to incidents with a risk score of 1.
+To reduce the number of low-risk incidents in the incident list so you can focus on higher risk incidents, we recommend you enable the default close automation policy that applies to incidents with a risk score of 1.

-Default Archive Policy
+Default Close Policy

-• Policy Type — Archive
+• Policy Type — Close

 • Risk Range — 1